- Engagement Portal: A Definition

 - Engagement Portal Core Features

-This article contains an introduction to the concept of an engagement portal useful to those who need to compare technologies for their organizations or for those of their clients.
-ESM will be reporting on engagement portal technologies from various vendors in the coming months.
+This article contains an introduction to the concept of an enterprise engagement portal useful to those who need to compare technologies for their organizations or for those of their clients.

 The primary goal of an engagement portal is to do for engagement what customer relationship management (CRM) software does for marketing: manage the entire process on a single platform.
 Many CRM platforms contain APIs or connections to multiple technologies or applications, since it’s not possible for even platforms such as Salesforce.com to offer every tool for managing customers and the sales process.
 In fact, Salesforce.com has integrated with many third-party applications that together enable companies to provide numerous aspects of an engagement portal on a single platform, including points programs.